katrina356/TitanicProject/README.md

 Age + survived_y_n + category returns that the younger people, especially crew members did not survive.
 ___

 The RandomForestClassifier resulted in a 94% accuracy; however, the results of the Confusion Matrix is poor at 78%.
-Overall the numbers are okay.
+Overall, the numbers are okay.
 The f1-score is high enough.
 Precision is decent.
 SHOULD WE SAY WHY PRECISION IS DECENT?

 ![](Resources/Images/randomforest.png)
 ___